pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

   A --> B[Tavernkeeper: 'Ey, I remember you.
 You're that drunkard before the attack, right?
 I'm sorry, but the business is, well, not doing pretty well.]
   B --> C[You can indeed confirm that the business is not doing well judging from its still-fresh charred remains.
 But, you're here on a different business.]
   C --> D[Player: Do you remember what happened to me before the attack?]
   C --> E[Player: Well, that's unfortunate.
 I'm itching for a mug of mead!
-Though, do you remember anything I did before I got too deep in the mead?]
+But that's for another day.
+Do you remember anything I did before I got too deep in the mead?]
-  C --> F[I'm sorry for your business.]
+  C --> F[Player: I'm sorry for your business. *Leave*]

+  D --> G[Tavernkeeper: Well, let me think.]
+  E --> H[Tavernkeeper: Shame, I could've gained another regular.
+On your matter though...]
+  F --> I[Tavernkeeper: It's alright, mate.
+But before you leave, you might need to remember what happened before you got drunk...]

+  G & H & I --> J[The tavernkeeper stands up and walks in a circular motion, trying to remember.]
+  J --> K[Tavernkeeper: Oh, I know!
+You were meeting with someone.
+Another courier like you, I think.
+You were also carrying a bag at that time and you stuffed something there before getting drunk.]
+  K --> L[Strangely enough, you don't remember the apothecary returning any valuables back to you.
+Especially the bag.
+Could've it been taken when the attack was happening.]
+  L --> M[Tavernkeeper: I'm sorry that I didn't prevent you from coming outside.
+With all that chaos happening, I had to worry about myself first.
+I hope you understand.]
+  M --> N[You accept the tavernkeeper's apology and thank him.
+Before going to your business, you remember about the caravan.
+You asked him if a caravan passed through recently.]
+  N --> O[Tavernkeeper: Actually did!
+They were digging around for anything they can sell.
+No respect, no respect at all!
+If you're looking for them, they went to either the Pilgrimage Site, Summonwater Village, or passed through Heretic's Tower.]
+  O --> P[You thank him again and now set your next destination.
+The question is: Where will you start your search first?]

 ```